Could Hormones be the Cause of Your Fatigue Symptoms?

 “The one thing most healthcare providers don’t consider is hormone evaluation and restoration for fatigue symptoms.”

 The one thing most healthcare providers don’t consider is hormone evaluation and restoration for fatigue symptoms.
-As a functional medicine doctor, Dr. Sklar and her team are well positioned to find the underlying causes of your fatigue.
+As a functional medicine doctor, Dr. Langston and her team are well positioned to find the underlying causes of your fatigue.
 As holistic practitioners, they consider the effects of stress on your hormone systems.
 Stress drains your hormones and is one of the reasons for hormone decline.

 There are other reasons for hormone decline leading to fatigue symptoms.
 Another reason is the hormone decline in DHEA, testosterone, and thyroid hormone that occurs with aging.
 Another is the loss of hormones with the perimenopause and menopause transitions.